Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

    > [!NOTE]
    > A callback set with `setWriteValueRequestCallback()` overwrites any previously set `WriteValueRequestCallback` on this characteristic.

-7. To register the callback called when a client reads the value of the descriptor from the local GATT server, create the callback and pass it as an argument to the `setReadValueRequestCallback()` method called on the descriptor object.
+7. To register the callback called when a client reads the value of the descriptor from the local GATT server, create the callback and pass it as an argument to the `setReadValueRequestCallback()` method called on the descriptor object:
    ```
    var descriptorReadRequestCallback = function(clientAddress, offset) {
       console.log(clientAddress + " requested to read descriptor's value with offset: " + offset);